SUPPLEMENTAL SECURITY INCOME (SSI) FOR CHILDREN

 The parent pays court-ordered support payments.

-Any ineligible child has income of his or her own, marries, or leaves the home.
+Any ineligible child has income of their own, marries, or leaves the home.

-There is more than one disabled child applying for or receiving SSI benefits.
+There is more than one child with a disability applying for or receiving SSI benefits.

 Your State supplements the Federal benefit.